Send the link below via email or IMCopy

 Critical Periods are very important for..

-But let's look at a case study that shows how important it is to meet Critical Periods
+Now, look at a case study that shows how important it is to meet Critical Periods

 Developmental studies often apply